Science

 Professional integration

-In total, more than 60% of the students had a doctoral thesis (in France or abroad) 95% had their first job within 1 year after the master.
+In total, more than 60% of students have completed a doctoral thesis (in France or abroad).
+95% found their first job within one year of completing their master's degree.

 Read more